What is application migration?

-A proven collection of documentation, guidance, best practices, and tools designed to accelerate cloud adoption.
+A proven collection of documentation, guidance, best practices and tools designed to accelerate cloud adoption.

-There are four broad strategies, each distinguished by the level of code changes that an organization wants to make to their apps.
+There are four broad strategies, each distinguished by the level of code changes that an organisation wants to make to their apps.
 Rehosting moves the app as-is from an older environment to a newer one.
 Replatforming entails some code changes to connect apps to the cloud.
 Refactoring calls for significant code changes to the app.
 Rearchitecting involves significant modifications to apps for cloud scalability.

 Common challenges to app migration include issues around planning, data and technology, and internal training.
 Investment in time and training to prepare for an app migration can help to mitigate and overcome those challenges.

 There are a wide variety of application modernisation tools and services available depending on what an organisation needs.
 For example, if an organisation wants to optimise costs, operate confidently, and deliver features faster by bringing their .NET apps to the cloud, a fully managed service like Azure App Service might work well.